mxtommy/Kip/README.md

   - Radial gauge: Visually display any numerical data on a radial scale - heading, compass, Speed, etc.
   - Radial and linear Steel gauge: Old school look & fell gauges
   - Button and Switch control: Operate remote devices - light switches, bildge pump, solenoid, any Signal K device that support boolean PUT operations
-  - Date value: a timezone aware, rich format date/time display
+  - Date display: a timezone aware control with rich date/time formating features
   - Race Timer: Track regatta start sequence
   - Historical datagram chart: Display numerical data over time on a chart
   - Embedded Webpage: A powerful way of embedding any web based content or application accessible as a URL within an onscreen widget to integrate with your gauges and layout - Grafana dashboards, Node-RED dashboard, internet weather services, Youtube, Netflix, Twitter, Gmail, your own standalone webapp, you name it!